Release: Advocacy group: Government is wrong to stand in the way of legal aid challenge

 In BC, legal aid services in family law are drastically underfunded, leaving many British Columbians going through divorce and custody battles without a lawyer, even in situations of extreme family violence.
 Since women are statistically lower income earners and more likely to experience spousal violence than men, this reality leaves women and their children particularly vulnerable as they try to navigate the complex justice system without assistance.

-West Coast LEAF and the Single Mothers’ Alliance maintain that it’s time for the Province and LSS to fulfil their obligations to the women of BC.
+West Coast LEAF and the Centre for Family Equity maintain that it’s time for the Province and LSS to fulfil their obligations to the women of BC.

 About West Coast LEAF

-Single Mothers’ Alliance of BC is an alliance of diverse single mothers.
+The Centre for Family Equity (CFE), formerly Single Mothers’ Alliance (SMA), is an alliance of diverse single mothers.
 Members find common ground, build community, and advocate for change.
-Incorporated as a non-profit organization in June 2014, SMA aims to build capacity among single mothers and women to work together towards progressive social change, including access to legal aid.
-To learn more, visit: http://www.singlemothersbc.org/.
+Incorporated as a non-profit organization in June 2014, CFE aims to build capacity among single mothers and women to work together towards progressive social change, including access to legal aid.
+To learn more, visit: https://www.centreforequity.ca/.